Skip to main content

 Keep three linked layers: a summary ledger, supporting documents, and filing trackers.
 At minimum, store income records, expense records, invoices, receipts, paid bills, deposit slips, canceled checks or similar payment proof, plus a residency timeline and foreign-account tracker when relevant, organized by year and by income or expense type.
 Do this now: set up one current-year folder structure and link each new file to its ledger entry as you add it.

 Do not use one blanket retention rule for every file.
-For tax records, keep documents until the period of limitations for the related return has expired, and for FBAR records, verify Add current FBAR retention rule after verification before deleting anything.
+For tax records, keep documents until the period of limitations for the related return has expired, and for FBAR records, verify the current FBAR retention rule from official FinCEN instructions before deleting anything.
 Do this now: add a retention note to each annual folder tied to return year, filing type, and document list so deletion decisions are scheduled rather than guessed.

 Educational content only.
 Not legal, tax, or financial advice.